microsoft/malmo/README.md

 5. Follow the [Tutorial](https://github.com/Microsoft/malmo/blob/master/Malmo/samples/Python_examples/Tutorial.pdf)

-6. Explore the documentation.
-Start from the readme.html in the release zip.
+6. Explore the [Documentation](http://microsoft.github.io/malmo/).
+This is also available in the readme.html in the release zip.

 If you want to build from source then see the build instructions for your OS: [Windows](doc/build_windows.md), [Linux](doc/build_linux.md), [MacOSX](doc/build_macosx.md).